MagicBowen/ccinfra/README.md

 ## Finally

 The ccinfra now only be supported on Linux platform, all the tests run passed on Unbuntu14.04.
-The ccinfra need some C++11 feature support, my gcc version is 4.8.4, other version below 4.8.4 has not been tested!
+Other OS such as Windows or Mac has not been tested!